BAE Systems plc – Annual report – 31 December 2021

 Contract fulfilment costs in respect of over time contracts are expensed as incurred.
 Contract fulfilment costs in respect of point in time contracts are accounted for under IAS 2 Inventories.

-The contract receivable represents amounts for which the Group has an unconditional right to consideration in respect of unbilled revenue recognised at the balance sheet date and comprises costs incurred plus attributable margin.
+Contract receivables represent amounts for which the Group has an unconditional right to consideration in respect of unbilled revenue recognised at the balance sheet date and comprise costs incurred plus attributable margin.

 Trade receivables, contract receivables, amounts owed by equity accounted investments and finance lease receivables include a provision for expected credit losses.
 The Group measures the provision at an amount equal to lifetime expected credit losses, estimated by reference to past experience and relevant forward-looking factors.

 The Group writes off a receivable when there is objective evidence that the debtor is in significant financial difficulty and there is no realistic prospect of recovery, for example, when a debtor enters bankruptcy or financial reorganisation.

 US deferred compensation plan assets are measured at fair value in accordance with IAS 19 Employee Benefits.

 22. Contract liabilities (extract)

 Contract liabilities represent the obligation to transfer goods or services to a customer for which consideration has been received, or consideration is due, from the customer.